A General Theory of Dreams

 The inflation within the limbic system lessens the amount of internal energy per unit of volume, and so the disturbance.
 For example, we may find ourselves at a beach, a resort in the mountains, or another region of the country.
 We want to return home, but we are unable to do so.
 We cannot gather our belongings, our route out of the mountains is unclear, or we are unable to get an airplane flight or to find our room in a hotel that has suddenly become much larger, with many hallways and elevators.
 The stored energy does not allow us to return home.

 As a dream progresses, our inner efforts at reducing internal energy become increasingly frustrated.
 In golf, there may be too many trees, hills, or rocks to achieve success.
 In tennis, the court may be too large to hit the ball satisfactorily, or the indoor tennis club may have moved to a busy downtown location where a long line waits to gain entrance.
 A crowd of people may watch us lose a tennis match after winning a few points.
 We may fail a test at school or have trouble performing some other activity as well.
-Damage to our lawn or patio at home indicates the effects of internal energy over time and so indirectly the buildup of the energy being stored.
+Damage to our lawn or patio at home indicates the effects of internal energy over time, but the buildup of the energy being stored is again present.

 Another example is that we may not know how to get to a certain destination while driving a car and get lost in heavy traffic and on several roads.
 Also, imagine one ship colliding with a larger one at sea, or two ships in a harbor, one smaller than the other.
 Thus, in the later stages of a dream, our personal efforts become inferior to the large images; conversely, the large images become ascendant or predominant.

-More examples of large images that eventually wake us up are crowds of people in the same location, such as an auditorium, stadium, or classroom.
+Examples of the large images are a closely packed crowd of people in an auditorium, stadium, a bus, a diner, or classroom.
 There may appear a number of houses or buildings, such as those on a university campus, a single large structure under construction, a large number of tables or desks in some setting, or a natural phenomenon such as a forest or high hills, or many automobiles lined up in a parking lot.
 A long, tall wall, a train of container cars, or any number of things may appear.

-For a while, we may persist in our current efforts, but then we are going to encounter some hostile actions.
+For a while though, we may persist in our current efforts, but then we are going to encounter some hostile actions.
 Some police, military forces, or enemies may even threaten us or people in our group with execution or death.
-This may be a systemic effort to overcome or eliminate our resistance to a new release of energy.
 We can refer to them as disruptors of sleep.
-Even earlier, an enemy’s very large army may destroy what a friend has built.
-The friend may also create helpful devices of some sort to promote sleeping.
+We may also note that an enemy’s very large army may destroy what a friend has built.
+The friend may have also created helpful devices of some sort to promote sleeping.

-Finally, we are persuaded to accept living with a small residual disturbance, thereby allowing the expansion.
+Finally, we are persuaded to accept living with a small residual disturbance, allowing the expansion of energy into the outer layers of the brain.
 This energizes the whole brain, waking us up.
 It fulfills our inherent design and satisfies the requirements from within ourselves.
 Failing to offset the inner disturbance some way may have long-term consequences, but not allowing the expansion of energy in a timely fashion makes matters much worse.
+So, we can say that dreaming represents the rather complicated process of awakening from deep sleep.

 With consciousness, useful energy is freed up, allowing and even challenging us to find external activities to undertake.
 Hopefully, during waking hours, we can commit ourselves to lines of action that are productive, may even be helpful to others. and do not infringe on other people’s rights.
 Consciousness also implies an admiration of others and an appreciation of things.